PixelOS-AOSP/official_devices/API/instructions/caihong.md

 # Prerequisites:
-- Device must be running OxygenOS version 16.0.5.702,
+- Device must be running OxygenOS version with ARB index 0
 - Flash the current build again using local install to ensure both slots have the same firmware.
 (Failing to do so will get you bricked)

 # Clean flash: